MORE About More

 Tots and Toddlers (Coordinator and Tutor) running courses at the local High School, along with teaching Elective subjects for several years.

-1995 was not a year I would like to do all over again, but without this tumultuous year the Fingerithmatic Teaching System would probably never have been discovered, well at least not by me anyway.
-They say every cloud has a silver lining its just not always easy to see that’s all.
+1995 was not a year I would like to do all over again, but without this tumultuous year fingerithmatic would probably never have been discovered, well at least not by me anyway.
+They say every cloud has a silver lining, its just not always easy to see.
 My 18-year marriage ended suddenly and I had to leave the farm and take the boys from their home, they were happy to come and we started our lives again on a vineyard about 10 minutes away in the Opihi Valley.
+Jono and I have wonderful memories there as we roamed around the Hanging Rock cliffs and river finding Moa bones and rock drawings.

 In 1996 my landlady put me in touch with an adult literacy organization, South Canterbury Literacy to utilize my teaching skills and to use up some of the spare hours I now had.
 This was to be a good move, and a way to help others on a voluntary basis while learning and benefiting myself.